microsoft/PowerToys/README.md

 Install from the [Microsoft Store's PowerToys page][microsoft-store-link].
 You must be using the [new Microsoft Store](https://blogs.windows.com/windowsExperience/2021/06/24/building-a-new-open-microsoft-store-on-windows-11/) which will be available for both Windows 11 and Windows 10.

 ### Via WinGet (Preview)
-Download PowerToys from [WinGet](https://github.com/microsoft/winget-cli#installing-the-client).
+Download PowerToys from [WinGet][winget-link].
 To install PowerToys, run the following command from the command line / PowerShell:

 ```powershell
 winget install Microsoft.PowerToys -s winget